European Festival Studies: 1450–1700

 Series Editors: J.R.
 Mulryne, Margaret Shewring and Margaret M. McGowan.
 Recently joined by Marie-Claude Canova-Green.

-1) Build up to the Festivals Series
+1) Background to the Festivals Series

 The Series General Editors have been developing interdisciplinary studies of Early Modern festivals for many years.
 Book-length publications have included: